 Why have the passes changed?

 The Woodbury Public Library purchases Institutional Memberships directly from each Museum.
 Each Museum pass expires after one year.
 Due to rising costs of institutional memberships, the Library has decided to rotate our museum passes each year so that our residents may experience as many different museums as possible.

 How can the library get a pass to the museum i want to visit?

-Due to budget constraints the Museum Pass Program is funded solely via donations and The Friends of the Woodbury Public Library.
+Due to budget constraints the Museum Pass Program is funded solely via donations made to The Friends of the Woodbury Public Library.
 Please let the Library know what museum passes you would like to see in the future.
 You may also consider donating to The Friends of the Woodbury Public Library with a notation that you would like the money to be used towards our Museum Pass Program.

 “America’s finest museum of medical history, the Mütter Museum displays its beautifully preserved collections of anatomical specimens, models, and medical instruments in a 19th-century “cabinet museum” setting.
 The museum helps the public understand the mysteries and beauty of the human body and to appreciate the history of diagnosis and treatment of disease.
 Today, the Museum enjoys a steadily rising reputation with annual attendance exceeding 130,000 visitors.
 Enjoying international popularity, the Museum has been featured on countless TV programs and specials and is the subject of two best-selling books.
 The Museum Education program is geared toward middle school and high school students of diverse socio-economic backgrounds, and partners with area schools to expose students to the wide variety of careers in health care and biosciences, as well as to introduce them to the history and culture of medicine.”